hwmarsland/UP_data_cleanup/README.md

 - "â€¦" to an ellipsis

 PROGRAM STEPS
+- Collect the information from the command line call
 - Using pd.read_excel(), reads the contents of an excel file
 - Creat a copy of those contents
 - Using pandas' replace() method, replace outdated/bugged formatting with new methods in a specific order to not lose, overwrite, or ignore certain formatting choices